apurvnnd/Image-Recognition-Using-CNN/README.md

   Cats: 4000
   Dogs: 4000

-3.Libraries used:
+Libraries used:
-  Keras
+- Keras
-  scikit-learn
+- scikit-learn
-  Tensorflow
+- Tensorflow

 Program run on:
-  Spyder
+- Spyder
-  Python Version 3.5
+- Python 3.5

 Steps Applied :
-  Convolution
+1. Convolution
-  Pooling
+2. Pooling
-  First Two Steps repeated to increase accuracy Flattening
+3. First Two Steps repeated to increase accuracy
+4. Flattening
-  Full Connection Establishment
+5. Full Connection Establishment
-  Fitting Image to CNN
+6. Fitting Image to CNN

-NOTE: The program was run on windows 10, 64 bit.
+NOTE: *The program was run on windows 10, 64 bit.
 The epoch rate was pretty slow, to fix the issue, in fit_generator, 'steps_per_epoch' and 'validation_steps' were divied by its batch_size.
-It decreased the overall execution time.
+It decreased the overall execution time.*
-Overall accuracy of the Test set to Training set : 0.8870:0.8115 Accuracy may differ on different systems.
+Overall accuracy of the Test set to Training set :
+'0.8870:0.8115'
+Accuracy may differ on different systems.